-Forest School is a specialised learning approach that sits within and compliments the wider context of education at Fleetdown Primary School and our core values.
+Forest School is a specialised learning approach that sits within and compliments the wider context of education at Fleetdown Primary Academy and our core values.

 As described by the Forest School Association, the six Forest School Principles are as follows:

 1. Forest School is a long-term process of frequent and regular sessions in a woodland or natural environment, rather than a one-off visit.
 Planning, adaptation, observations and reviewing are integral elements of Forest School.
 This supports resilience.